 14. Offer a unique set of contacts or relationships not easily accessible.

 While the previous differentiator focused on information, this one is focused on relationships.
 Public relations firms have long used relationships with reporters and editors as differentiators.
 What relationships can your firm bring to the table?

 15. Do business with a distinctive level of service.

 In most cases, offering good client service is simply the price of entry.
 Everyone does it, or claims to.
 So to become a differentiator, your level of service has to truly stand out.
 Can it be done?
 Indeed, there are still some physicians who make house calls.

 16. Distinguish yourself by the clients you have.

 Having an impressive client list is a plus for many firms.
 But what if you take it further?
 Some firms differentiate themselves based on their client list.
-For example, if your firm serves the higher education market and your clients are Harvard, Yale, and Stanford, you have a differentiator.
+For example, if your firm serves the higher education market and your clients include Harvard, Yale, and Stanford, you have a key differentiator.

 17. Focus on the size of your firm.